-The journey begins in the olden capital of India, Delhi, from where it moves to Udaipur, the idyllic city of the moonlit lakes.
-The path then leads to the blue city of Jodhpur and then make its way to the land of opulence, Jaipur.
-The journey takes you to the forgotten city of Fatehpur Sikri, hidden amidst the present day Agra, an exemplary reminder of Mughal glory.
+The journey begins in the capital of India, Delhi, from where it moves to Udaipur, the idyllic city of the moonlit lakes.
+The path then leads to the blue city of Jodhpur and then makes its way to the city of opulence, Jaipur.
+The journey comes to a rest in the forgotten city of Fatehpur Sikri, hidden amidst the present day Agra, an exemplary reminder of Mughal glory.

 A city of multiple identities, Delhi has seen empires rise and fall over centuries.
 Walk through the narrow streets of the old city to witness customs long forgotten in its charming bazaars and ancient houses.
 Marvel at the splendid architecture built by various conquerors, or dig into some delicious Mughlai cuisine.
 Delhi holds a place for everyone and offers something new with every journey.

-Known as the City of Lakes, Udaipur is a place taken right out of fairy tales.
+Known as the City of Lakes, Udaipur seems to be taken right out of a fairy tale.
 With the undulating Aravalli hills as a backdrop, the charming palaces decorate the many lakes with their reflection.
 Mewar architecture gives Udaipur a distinct aesthetic, seen most impressively aboard a boat looking toward the east bank where a series of glorious palaces stand.